PetervandenDoel/Simple-RISC-MACHINE/README.md

 # Simple-RISC-MACHINE
 Simple RISC machine

 This is a simple RISC computer written in synthesizable verilog that can execute ARM assembly instructions with 16 bit encodings.
-The intructions are read from an initialized memory and executed in order.
+The instructions are read from an initialized memory and executed in order.
 The instruction encodings are as follows

 ![image](https://user-images.githubusercontent.com/73015873/153132443-40ed14b6-0f3c-44b5-9a3c-4e7ac476b4c3.png)